pgEdge/pgedge-docs/pgedge_stylesheet.md

 * Installing the Project
 * Configuring the Project
     * Advanced Configuration
-* Project Usage Instructions
+* Using the Project
 * Upgrading the Project Installation
-* Project Management Features
+* Managing an Installation
 * Modifying a Deployed Project
 * Monitoring/Logging
 * Performance